Emekadata/Analyzing-The-Role-of-Right-Turn-on-Red-Traffic-Lights-in-Pedestrian-Accidents/README.md

 ## 🧰 Usage

 This repository contains all the Python scripts, Jupyter notebooks, and configuration files used for:
+First Data Processing file is capstonenew-Copy1.ipynb Model trainiing file is cpatsone code.ipynb
 - Data preprocessing and cleaning
 - Exploratory data analysis (EDA)
 - Feature engineering
 - Model training and evaluation (Logistic Regression, Random Forest, etc.)
 - Prediction and risk-mapping of RTOR-prone intersections

+## Tools.
+Python
+Tableau for Visualization

 ## 🪪 License